roblee01/cyclinbayes/README.md

 <img src="man/figures/README-unnamed-chunk-17-1.png" width="100%" />

+Similarly to acyclic case, we examine individual parameters similarly.
-We can also examine individual parameters, such as the edge inclusion probability $\gamma$.
+We consider the edge inclusion probability $\gamma$ as an example.
 Below we plot the MCMC samples for $\gamma$ (after the first 75% of iterations) to assess mixing and posterior behavior:

 ``` r
 plot(gamma_list[,1][(0.75*num_iter):num_iter], type='l', xlab = 'Iterations', ylab = 'gamma value')